 It’s harder to cherry pick code for backporting / supporting old releases.

 Once a task/ticket is done, it should be submitted for review.

 All changes should be reviewed prior to being merged or released.

 Before requesting a review you should run a full quick test on your local computer.
 Just run

 paver test_documentationfor build errors and to see the HTML build for potential formatting errors not otherwise caught.

-- When the changes are ready for review (for the first, second or third time), leave a comment in the PR containing the needs-review marker word.
-It will trigger the review request process and the GitHub to Trac synchronization.
+When the changes are ready for review (for the first, second or third time), leave a comment in the PR containing the needs-review marker word.
+It will trigger the required automation to set labels, reviewers…etc.

 When submitting a ticket for review, the review request should contain the following message as described in pull request template: